stripe/stripe-java/v8_migration_guide.md

 ```

 #### Proxy object for deserialization in version 8
-`stripe-java` version 8 now supports model classes from only the latest API version--and is not
+`stripe-java` version 8 now supporting model classes from only the pinned API version--and is not
 backward-compatible--provides a new abstraction to resolve the old event data incompatibility
 problem.
 A proxy object `EventDataObjectDeserializer` in `Event#data#getDataObjectDeserializer`
 is added.
 The general approach is to defer data object deserialization to your use case.
 This avoids always